Curriculum Methods#

 Sequential Curriculum#

-Plays a provided list of tasks in order for a prespecified number of episodes.
-It can be used to manually design curricula by providing tasks in an order that you feel will result in the best final performance.
-Coming Soon: functional stopping criteria instead of a fixed number of episodes.
+Plays a sequence of curricula in order, either for a fixed time or after certain stopping criteria are met.
+It can be used to manually design curricula using existing domain knowledge by providing curricula or tasks in an order that will result in the best final performance.

 Simple Box Curriculum#